200 Cm How Many Meters

 Q1: Why is the metric system preferred over the imperial system?

 The metric system is preferred due to its simplicity and consistency.
-The base-10 system makes conversions incredibly easy, unlike the complex conversion factors required in the imperial system.
+Now, the base-10 system makes conversions incredibly easy, unlike the complex conversion factors required in the imperial system.
 This ease of conversion contributes to reduced errors in calculations and enhanced efficiency.

 Q2: Are there other units of length in the metric system?